encoway/edu/readme.md

 ## Demo

-There are two projects used for integration testing based on [MyFaces](https://github.com/encoway/edu/tree/master/edu-it-myfaces) and [Mojarra](https://github.com/encoway/edu/tree/master/edu-it-mojarra).
+There is an integration test based on [Mojarra](https://github.com/encoway/edu/tree/master/edu-it-mojarra).
 Each can be launched running the maven command `mvn jetty:run` from within their module folder and viewed in a browser at http://localhost:8080.

 ## Usage